A universal credit advance could help you during the 5 week wait for your first universal credit payment.

 - monthly repayment amounts

-You repay the advance over 12 months through deductions from your monthly universal credit payment.
-The first deduction is made on the day you get your first payment.
+You repay the advance over 12 months through deductions from your monthly universal credit payments.
+The first deduction is usually made on the day you get your first payment.

 You can ask for your repayments to be delayed for up to 3 months if you can’t afford them.
 This is only allowed in exceptional circumstances.